Shy couplings, CAT(0) spaces, and the lion and man: geometry and the deterministic pursuit--evasion problem. geometry and the deterministic pursuit--evasion problem

-We wish to consider pursuit-evasion in a bounded \(\CAT0\) domain.
+We wish to consider pursuit--evasion in a bounded $\CAT0$ domain.
 Lion and Man both move with unit speed, with the Lion seeking to draw closer to the Man by using a ``greedy'' pursuit strategy (which is not necessarily optimal).
-This Lion strategy can be phrased in terms of an \(\Reals^d\)-valued field \(\chi\) of unit vectors defined on the configuration space \((\overline{D}\times \overline{D})\setminus\{(x,x):x\in \overline{D}\}\), such that \(\chi(x, y)\) is the initial velocity of the unit-speed geodesic moving from \(x\) to \(y\).
-(This is the vectorfield described pedantically in Section \ref{sec:intro} as a section of the pullback of the tangent bundle of \(D\) to the configuration space of the pursuer and evader before capture.)
+This Lion strategy can be phrased in terms of an $\Reals^d$-valued field $\chi$ of unit vectors defined on the configuration space $(\overline{D}\times \overline{D})\setminus\{(x,x)\dvtx x\in\overline{D}\}$, such that $\chi(x, y)$ is the initial velocity of the unit-speed geodesic moving from $x$ to $y$.
+(This is the vector field described pedantically in Section~\ref{secintro} as a section of the pullback of the tangent bundle of $D$ to the configuration space of the pursuer and evader before capture.)

-We first show that the combination of uniform exterior sphere and uniform interior cone / Lipschitz conditions implies that, working locally, every boundary point of the intersection of the domain \(D\) with a suitable \(2\)-plane will support an exterior sphere, albeit with smaller radius. \begin{lem} Suppose that \(D\) is a domain satisfying a uniform exterior sphere condition based on radius \(r>0\), and a uniform interior cone condition based on radius \(\delta>0\) and angle \(\alpha\in(0,\pi/2]\).
-Suppose that \(z\in\partial D\) and $e_d$ is the \(d^\text{th}\) vector in the orthonormal basis corresponding to $z$ as in Definition \ref{def:lipschitz-domain}.
-Let \(P\) be a \(2\)-plane intersecting \(D\) and containing \(z\) and \(z+e_d\).
-Then there exists \(w\in P\), with \(|w-z|=\dist(w,D\cap P)=r \sin\alpha\) and \(\ball(w,r \sin\alpha)\cap(D\cap P)=\emptyset\). \end{lem} Since the interior cone condition is uniform, the lemma shows that every point in the boundary of \(D\cap P\) near \(z\) must support an exterior sphere of radius \(r\sin\alpha\). \begin{proof}
+We first show that the combination of uniform exterior sphere and uniform interior cone/Lipschitz conditions implies that, working locally, every boundary point of the intersection of the domain $D$ with a suitable $2$-plane will support an exterior sphere, albeit with smaller radius. \begin{lem} Suppose that $D$ is a domain satisfying a uniform exterior sphere condition based on radius $r>0$, and a uniform interior cone condition based on radius $\delta>0$ and angle $\alpha\in(0,\pi/2]$.
+Suppose that $z\in\partial D$ and $e_d$ is the $d$th vector in the orthonormal basis corresponding to $z$ as in Definition~\ref{deflipschitz-domain}.
+Let $P$ be a $2$-plane intersecting $D$ and containing $z$ and $z+e_d$.
+Then there exists $w\in P$, with $|w-z|=\dist(w,D\cap P)=r \sin\alpha$ and $\ball(w,r \sin\alpha)\cap(D\cap P)=\varnothing$. \end{lem}

+Since the interior cone condition is uniform, the lemma shows that every point in the boundary of $D\cap P$ near $z$ must support an exterior sphere of radius $r\sin\alpha$.